Naples to Brindisi: Secrets of Southern Italy

 Day 12: (Transfer to airport) This morning after breakfast, we transfer by bus to Brindisi Airport for your flight home or to other locations for more tours and adventures.

 Flights from the United States are often direct to larger cities -- Amsterdam, London, Frankfurt, Milan, Rome.
 From there, you can purchase a shorter flight directly to Naples.
 It is also easy to take a train from Rome to Naples, where we will meet mid-morning on September 28.
 If you are flying from the west coast of the USA, you will lose a day in flight, so you must leave one day earlier than the day that you want to arrive.
 If you experience jet lag ("fuso orario" in Italian), the trip leader suggests arriving a day or two before the trip starts to adjust to the time change.
+Please do not make non-refundable travel arrangements until notified to do so by the trip leader.

 Accommodations and Food